Hindalco Industries

 Hindalco Industries Limited an Indian aluminium and copper manufacturing company, is a subsidiary of the Aditya Birla Group.
 Its headquarters are at Mumbai, Maharashtra, India.

 The company is listed in the Forbes Global 2000 (2023) at 661st rank.
 Its market capitalisation by the end of November 2023 was US$15.6 billion.

 History

 The Hindustan Aluminium Corporation Limited was established in 1958 by the Aditya Birla Group.
 In 1962 the company began production in Renukoot in Uttar Pradesh making 20 thousand metric tons per year of aluminium and 40 thousand metric tons per year of alumina.
 In 1989 the company was restructured and renamed Hindalco.
 Ramdev Singh was the first trade union leader of Hindalco Industries Limited, Renukoot.

+On 20 February 2026, Hindalco Industries signed an MoU with Brazilian aerospace major Embraer, to explore and assess potential sources for aerospace-grade aluminium manufacturing in India.